-Core samples will be collected continuously from land surface to the top of the HG middle clay unit at approximately depth of 65 to 70 feet bgs.
+Core samples will be collected continuously from land surface to the top of the HG middle clay unit at an approximate depth of 65 to 70 feet bgs.
 Relative DNAPL impacts will be evaluated using the following numerical rating from 1 to 5 used in the former Process Area characterization:

-- 1 -- "DNAPL not observed" no evidence, such as staining or liquid DNAPL, is observed in the core.
-Low PID readings possible; - 2 -- "Elevated PID measurements observed" PID measurements taken from the core are elevated above baseline values; often accompanied by creosote-like odors; - 3 -- "Limited residual DNAPL Staining observed" the sediments are discolored consistent with contact with DNAPL; staining is often accompanied by creosote-like odors; - 4 -- "Heavy residual DNAPL Staining observed" minimal or no staining on core sleeve; and - 5 -- "DNAPL present above residual saturation" DNAPL flows freely from the core material.
+1 -- "DNAPL not observed" - no evidence, such as staining or liquid DNAPL, is observed in the core.
+Low PID readings possible;

+- 2 -- "Elevated PID measurements observed" PID measurements taken from the core are elevated above baseline values; often accompanied by creosote-like odors: - 3 -- "Limited residual DNAPL Staining observed" the sediments are discolored consistent with contact with DNAPL; staining is often accompanied by creosote-like odors; - 4 -- "Heavy residual DNAPL Staining observed" minimal or no staining on core sleeve; and - 5 -- "DNAPL present above residual saturation" DNAPL flows freely from the core material.

-After all geologic descriptions, field measurements and photographs are completed on the cores, they will be disposal as Investigative Derived Waste (IDW).
+After all geologic descriptions, field measurements and photographs are completed on the cores, they will be disposed as Investigative Derived Waste (IDW).

-3.1.3 TEMPORARY INJECTION POINT INSTALLATION
+3.1.3 TEMPORARY INVESTIGATION POINT INSTALLATION

-Similarly to the former Process Area, TIPs will be installed in the former South Lagoon, taking into account presence of NAPL.
+Similarly to the former Process Area, TIPs will be installed in the former South Lagoon at locations where core samples with DNAPL characterization ratings of 4 or 5 are present over vertical distances of several feet, or as otherwise determined by the field geologist/engineer as likely to yield recoverable DNAPL in a TIP.
 During the former Process Area investigation TIPs were installed at the base of the borings; however, for this investigation the depth for completing the TIPs will be based on depth of observed DNAPL impacts.
 The previous characterization of the former Process Area (Tt, 2013), established that the majority of the DNAPL impacts were restricted to approximately 10 feet above the HG middle clay unit.
 Based on this observation, it is anticipated that the TIP screen interval will be installed at an approximate depth of 52-60 feet bgs in the former South Lagoon area.
 The actual TIP completion depths and screened intervals will be based on observed DNAPL in the core, but will not exceed the depth to the top of the HG middle clay.
-Boreholes with residual free-phase DNAPL impacts will not have TIPs installed.